 Matt Murdock, known to most as the blind attorney sworn to uphold justice has a secret!
 The chemical accident that robbed him of his sight as a child also gave him a strange gift.
 While he could no longer see, his remaining senses of smell, taste, touch, and hearing were heightened to a level that using them together gives him a kind of human sonar.
 Young Matt later met a blind martial arts master known as Stick, who taught him how to use his augmented senses and trained him as a fighter.
 Avenging the death of his father the prizefighter "Battling Jack" Murdock, who once lead an honest life but was gunned down by the mob for not throwing a fight.
 Murdock uses these skills together to fight crime under the guise of the Daredevil the man without fear.

 Daredevil is articulated just as well as the Spider-Man figures from that line: he's got two neck joints, shoulders, double elbows, glovetops, wrists, fingers, torso, waist, hips, thighs, double knees, boot tops, ankles and toes.
-He comes with his nunchuck-style billy club attached to his hip.
+He comes with his nunchuck-style billy club that fits into the holster attached to his hip.

 Like all the Spider-Man Classics (and the Marvel Legends it birthed), Daredevil comes with a detailed base.
 His is a small ledge and stained glass window, which really suits him.
 The stonework is all sculpted well, and the windows are stickers.
 There's a wall-mounting bracket, and a clear plastic wand allows him to "leap" off the sill safely.